brclar15/cmVarsityLatin/docs/josephus/01-josephusStart/index.md

 ---
 layout: page
-title: Start of Siege of Jotapata
+title: Start of the Siege
 nav_order: 1
 has_children: true
 parent: Josephus